Skip to main content

 ## Overview

-This skill provides patterns for handling API errors in TypeScript
+Patterns for handling API errors in TypeScript applications

 ## When to Apply